theopape/Auto-Load-Next-Post/readme.txt

 = Does the plugin detect my theme and insert the correct selectors for me? =

-No it does not, but this will be available in the premium version.
-However this will only work with themes that have been tested and approved.
+No it does not, but we are working to improve theme support and work with theme authors to support the plugin out of the box.

 = My theme does not work with the plugin, what do I do? =

 You may need to copy and modify the template file ***content-partial.php*** in order to support your theme.
 Not all themes are coded the same way so some alterations will be needed.
-If you need help with this then create a support ticket and I will do my best to help you.
+If you don't know how to code and require help we provide a [setup service](https://autoloadnextpost.com/product/setup-support/).

 = I'm confused about the post order.
 Why is the plugin called Auto Load Next Post? =